wix-incubator/wix-code-docs/guides/api-query-language-velo.md

   Predefined, named sets of fields for common use cases.
   This is a shorthand provided by individual APIs.

-> **Note**: Usually the query definition is contained in a `query` object.
+Usually these query properties are contained in a `query` object.

->
->    + In some cases, the `query` object might be wrapped inside an `options` object.
++ In some cases, the `query` object might be wrapped inside an `options` object.
->    + In other cases, the query's properties might be defined directly inside an `options` object (without being wrapped in a `query` object).
++ In other cases, the query's properties might be defined directly inside an `options` object (without being wrapped in a `query` object).

->
-> See your specific API for information on how to define the object you need to pass to the query function.
+See your specific API for information on how to define the object you need to pass to the query function.

 Specifying an empty object as a parameter to a query function returns all items according to the API's default paging and sort order.